 Ferris State University found its next women's soccer head coach as Andy McCaslin was appointed to take over the FSU program in an announcement made by the Bulldogs prior to the 2013 campaign.
-The 2016 season represents his fourth year at the FSU helm.
+The 2017 season represents his fifth year at the FSU helm.

 In 2015, Ferris State set a new school record with 14 victories overall and placed the highest in school history with a runner-up league regular season finish.
 FSU also set a new school mark with nine league wins and posted a school all-time best 12-match unbeaten streak at one point during the year.
 For his efforts, McCaslin was chosen as the GLIAC Coach of the Year for the first time.